Pattern Avoidance in Extensions of Comb-Like Posets

 \section{Abstract}

 This paper investigates pattern avoidance in linear extensions of particular partially ordered sets (posets).
-Since the problem of enumerating pattern avoiding linear extensions of posets without any additional restrictions is a very hard one, we focus on the class of posets called \emph{combs}.
-Combs consist of a fully ordered \emph{spine} and several fully ordered \emph{teeth}, where an element of each tooth coincides with a corresponding element of the spine, as described in Section \ref{sec:combs}.
-We consider two natural assignments of integers to elements of the combs; we refer to the resulting integer posets as \emph{type-{\typeA}} and \emph{type-{\typeB}} combs, as described in Section \ref{sec:abcombs}.
-In this paper, we enumerate the linear extensions of type-{\typeA} and type-{\typeB} combs that avoid some of the length-three patterns $\pattern \in S_3$.
-Most notably, the number of linear extensions of type-{\typeB} combs that avoid $312$ is shown to be the same as the number $\frac{1}{\numteeth \toothlen + 1}{{\numteeth(\toothlen+1)}\choose{\numteeth}}$ of $(\toothlen+1)$-ary trees on {\numteeth} nodes, where {\toothlen} is the length of each tooth and {\numteeth} is the length of the comb spine or, equivalently, the number of its teeth.
-We also investigate the enumeration of linear extensions of type-{\typeA} and type-{\typeB} combs that avoid multiple length-three patterns simultaneously.
+Since the problem of enumerating pattern-avoiding linear extensions of posets without any additional restrictions is a very hard one, we focus on the class of posets called \emph{combs}.
+A comb consists of a fully ordered \emph{spine} and several fully ordered \emph{teeth}, where the first element of each tooth coincides with a corresponding element of the spine.
+We consider two natural assignments of integers to elements of the combs; we refer to the resulting integer posets as \emph{type-{\typeA}} and \emph{type-{\typeB}} combs.
+In this paper, we enumerate the linear extensions of type-{\typeA} and type-{\typeB} combs that avoid some of the length-3 patterns $\pattern \in S_3$.
+Most notably, we shown the number of linear extensions of type-{\typeB} combs that avoid $312$ to be the same as the number $\frac{1}{\numteeth \toothlen + 1}{{\numteeth(\toothlen+1)}\choose{\numteeth}}$ of $(\toothlen+1)$-ary trees on {\numteeth} nodes, where {\toothlen} is the length of each tooth and {\numteeth} is the length of the comb spine or, equivalently, the number of its teeth.
+We also investigate the enumeration of linear extensions of type-{\typeA} and type-{\typeB} combs that avoid multiple length-3 patterns simultaneously.